-Make sure that students are writing with a 2B pencil only.
+Make sure that students are writing with a 2B pencil or a black or blue pen only.
 Students must not use correction fluid/tape, felt pens, coloured pencils or mechanical pencils as these will affect the scanning of the testbooks.